-Not every mother will be asked to undergo a C-section, and not ever mother knows whether or not she'll have to get one.
-In any case, the surgical procedure is common, effective, emotional, and in some cases life saving.
+Not every mother will be asked to undergo a C-section, and not every mother knows whether or not she’ll have to get one.
+In any case, the surgical procedure is common, effective, emotional, and in some cases life-saving.

 Anne Drapkin Lyerly, M.D., an obstetrician, professor, and the associate director of the Center for Bioethics at The University of North Carolina at Chapel Hill is obviously knowledgable on the topic of cesarean sections.
 In addition to her impressive resume, she’s also given birth to all five of her children via C-section.
 Suffice it to say, she’s a leading expert on the subject.
 “They can be really wonderful experiences that you can value.
 Not just because it’s your baby’s birthday, but because of what actually happens in the operating room and how you are treated,” she claims.

-Before you get to the delivery room, though, you're going to have to prepare for labor.
-If you've never had a C-section, are expecting a repeat process, or a re generally curious on the topic, Dr. Lyerly and other leading experts have some prudent and helpful advice that will help you understand everything you can do to have the perfect cesarean birth.
+Before you get to the delivery room, though, you’re going to have to prepare for labour.
+If you’ve never had a C-section, are expecting a repeat process, or are generally curious on the topic, Dr. Lyerly and other leading experts have some prudent and helpful advice that will help you understand everything you can do to have the perfect cesarean birth.